writebetacode/rollup-plugin-solid-hot/README.md

 }
 ```

-## Make sure to export each component as the default export.
+## Make sure to export each component as the default export

 ```js
 /*